aditya-ai00/campus-utility-hub/README.md

 # 🎓 Campus Utility Hub
-A web-based platform that provides essential student tools for quick calculations, tracking, and productivity and A beginner-friendly open source student utility web application developed under **ISTE HIT-SC Open Source 101**.
+A web-based platform that provides essential student tools for quick calculations, tracking, and productivity and a beginner-friendly open source student utility website developed under **ISTE HIT-SC Open Source 101**.
 It brings essential academic and productivity tools together in one simple, browser-based platform.